fishinwind/workshop/content/Classes/class-07.rst

 #.
 Obtain genome annotations (we will use TSS)

 #.
-Obtain signals in bedGraph format (we will use Pol II ChIP-seq)
+Obtain signals in bedGraph format (we will use CTCF ChIP-seq)

 #.
 Use :ref:`slop <bedtools:slop>` to create regions to examine [optional]